Wild Calla is a native erect perennial that is semi-aquatic growing 5 to 10 inches high.

 Above: The inflorescence of the Wild Calla rising on a long stalk among with basal leaves.
 Close-up of the inflorescence as berries are forming.

 Below: Detail of the inflorescence as berries are forming.
 Also detail of the inflorescence and the mature red berries.
-Photo ©Robert R. Kowal, University of Wisconsin, Steven's Point.
+Photo ©Robert R. Kowal, Wisconsin Flora.

 Notes: Eloise Butler's records show that she obtained plants of this species from Glenwood Park [which surrounded the Garden] on May 31, 1907; from Mound, MN on Sept.
 17, 1907 and on Sept.
 13, 1908.
 On June 27, 1914 she brought in 12 plants from the Big Bog area of Lake Minnetonka.
+Martha Crone did not list it on her 1951 census, but then planted it in 1955.
 It is native to the NE section of Minnesota and also to certain parts of Central Minnesota in bog areas.
 In North America it is a plant of the north, found throughout Canada, but in the U.S. only the Great Lake States and New England down through New Jersey and Maryland.
 It is also found in northern Europe and Northern Asia.

 Practical uses: The rhizome is edible after it is dried, processed and then the resulting meal is boiled.
 It can then be used as flour but not by itself - it should be mixed with regular wheat flour.
 Accounts of this go back to Linnaeus where the resulting product was called "Missen bread".
 Linnaeus stated that the resulting bread "proves a tough as rye bread, but is perfectly sweet and white.
 It is really, when new, extremely well-flavored."
 Fernald (Ref. #6) has a page devoted to how this was done.
 The dried berries are edible.